sfpc-amd/vera-molnar/README.md

 Sort the individuals by fitness, mate the most fit with each other.
 Should the most fit pair have more children?
 Is it necessary to remove some individuals from mating?

+**Maybe need to use granular fitness in how mating pairs are selected?**

 ```javascript

 // assume this is an array of existing individuals